RoSchmi/AzureDataSender_Esp32/README.md

 # AzureDataSender_Esp32

-This is work in progress, actually doesn't work
+This is work in progress, actually works only with http transmission